 The first official trailer, which debuted in late May, teases the long-awaited clash between the show’s many warring factions.
 Fans were also treated to tantalizing glimpses of fan-favorite characters like Ellaria Sand, Tyrion Lannister and, of course, Dany’s growing dragons.

 The most recent trailer builds on the Great War theme of the first, opening with a voiceover of Littlefinger describing his military strategy and offering a look at several action-packed battle sequences.

-But not to worry, the new season is sure to be worth the wait, as Maisie Williams — who plays Arya Stark — has stated on Twitter that “nothing will prepare you for this.”
+These hints have only spiked interest in season seven that was already piqued by Maisie Williams — who plays Arya — after she stated on Twitter that “nothing will prepare you for this.”

 TIME has also provided a guide to the seemingly never-ending stream of characters that come in and out of play on Thrones, along with the slew of titles, relationships and familial ties that are introduced with them.

 Fortunately, the show has begun to streamline its storytelling, making it easier to keep tabs on those who — at this point in time — seem like they will have an impact on its final outcome.
 However, this also means it’s more crucial than ever to have a grasp on the role of each remaining player — no matter whether they’re a Stark, Targaryen, Lannister or something in between.